Variable star: Very rapidly pulsating hot (subdwarf B) stars

 The prototype of this rare class is V361 Hydrae, a 15th magnitude subdwarf B star.
 They pulsate with periods of a few minutes and may simultaneous pulsate with multiple periods.
 They have amplitudes of a few hundredths of a magnitude and are given the GCVS acronym RPHS.
 They are p-mode pulsators.

 PV Telescopii variables

-Stars in this class are type Bp supergiants with a period of 0.1–1 day and an amplitude of 0.1 magnitude on average.
-Their spectra are peculiar by having weak hydrogen while on the other hand carbon and helium lines are extra strong, a type of Extreme helium star.
+Stars in this rare class are chemically peculiar type B (Bp) supergiants with a period of 0.1–1 day and an amplitude of 0.1 magnitude on average.
+Their spectra are peculiar by having weak hydrogen but extra strong carbon and helium lines, making this a type of extreme helium star.
+The prototype for this category of variable is PV Telescopii, which undergoes small but complex luminosity variations and radial velocity fluctuations.